Hullow/Minishell/Documentation/Notes-Documentation.md

 => `man bash` > search "SHELL BUILTIN COMMANDS"
 <br>=> Note: not clear what to do with builtins; copy the code from bash ? or re-code them ourselves ?

+- pberset: to code builtins, use functions tsetaddr, etc.

 ### Signals
 - [Bash manual](https://www.gnu.org/software/bash/manual/html_node/Signals.html):